111th (Bolton) Field Regiment, Royal Artillery: Yugoslavia

 Tito's Partisans were impressed by the power of the artillery in these raiding forces and began to demand help from British artillery.
 Floydforce launched another operation on 27 October 1944, landing at the city of Dubrovnik on the mainland, initially under Lt-Col C. de F. Jago, who had taken command of 111th Fd Rgt in September.
-Commandos accompanied the artillery purely as escorts: due to Tito's sensitivities they were not not take part in offensive operations, but Jago was warned that the Partisans operated as guerrillas, and if put under pressure by German forces they would disappear into the mountains.
+Commandos accompanied the artillery purely as escorts: due to Tito's sensitivities they were not to take part in offensive operations, but Jago was warned that the Partisans operated as guerrillas, and if put under pressure by German forces they would disappear into the mountains.
 Once the commander of Vis Bde, Brig J.P.
 O'Brian Twohig, arrived to take over, Jago could concentrate on coordinating the British and Partisan artillery.
 The artillery under his command consisted of: